The Amplituhedron BCFW Triangulation

+Using other equivalent combinatorial objects, Postnikov~\cite[Section~6]{postnikov2006total} gives a concrete algorithm for computing a parameterized family of matrices that represent the elements of the positroid cell of~$\pi$.
+These representatives are \emph{not} the domino matrices given above in Section~\ref{subsec-domino}.
+As mentioned above in Theorem~\ref{thm:domino_non_formal}, we show that they are indeed equivalent under the left $\GL_k(\mathbb{R})$ action.

-Karp, Williams and Zhang~\cite{karp2020decompositions} show that the recursively defined BCFW positroid cells are those that correspond to $\oplus$-diagrams that arise from noncrossing pairs of lattice walks.
-According to this direct definition, the BCFW cells also correspond to the decorated permutations of the pipe dreams of these $\oplus$-diagrams, which also arise from chord diagrams via the map~$\Psi$.
-In Definition~\ref{maindefbcfw}, we define the BCFW positroid cells differently, via the decorated permutations that arise from chord diagrams.
-The following proposition implies that the two definitions agree, yielding the same cells.
+As described in Section~\ref{subsec-equivalence}, Karp, Williams and Zhang~\cite{karp2020decompositions} show that the recursively defined BCFW positroid cells are those that correspond to $\oplus$-diagrams that arise from noncrossing pairs of lattice walks.
+According to that definition, the BCFW cells also correspond to the decorated permutations of the pipe dreams of these $\oplus$-diagrams, which may be associated to chord diagrams via the map~$\Psi$.
+Here, in Definition~\ref{maindefbcfw}, we define the BCFW positroid cells differently, via the decorated permutations that arise from chord diagrams directly.
+The following proposition implies that the two definitions agree, yielding the same collection of cells.

 \begin{prop} Let $D \in \mathcal{CD}_{k,n}$ be a chord diagram.
 The decorated permutation of $[n]$ that corresponds to~$D$, via Definition~\ref{defdecperm}, is equal to the decorated permutation of $[n]$ that corresponds to the pipe dream of~$\Psi(D)$, via Definitions~\ref{chord2oplus} and~\ref{pipedream}. \end{prop}